SpurgeonPrakash/Travel-App/README.md

 The script 'test' is for testing the client side (with fetch-mock-jest) .

 The scripts 'supertest_server' and 'supertest_unittest' is for testing routes on the server side.
+The corresponding test files are located in the folder src/test/server.

 ### Offline capabilities

-Implemented as in class.
+Service worker was implemented as in class.

 ## HTML & CSS

 ### Visual Design

--when user click '+ add trip' button, the window scrolls down to the search field for places.
+-when user clicks '+ add trip' button, the window scrolls down to the search field for places.
 -sticky header

 ## API and JS Integration